gwenblum/Riverbed-Community-Toolkit/SteelScript/README.md

 [Riverbed SteelScript](https://github.com/riverbed/steelscript) is an opensource collection of libraries and scripts written in Python for interacting with Riverbed solutions and appliances, and other network infrastructure devices.

-This page contains cookbook based on SteelScript.
+This page contains some cookbooks based on SteelScript.

 ## Contents